FuJingyun/IterFlow/README.md

 ![](overall.png)

 ## 0. Setup
 **Environment**: Clone the repo and build the environment.
-We use conda to manage the environment. check [detail installation](https://github.com/KTH-RPL/OpenSceneFlow/assets/README.md) for more information.
+Recommend to use conda to manage the environment. check [detail installation](https://github.com/KTH-RPL/OpenSceneFlow/assets/README.md) for more information.

 ```bash